PlugnPay/shopping-cart-PrestaShop/README.md

 - additional CURL adjustments
 - cleaned up some code & images
 - fixed issue with some billing address & phone fields not being sent to gateway.

+04/19/23
+- adjusted format the card's exp date is sent to PnP
+- added note to README about currency type matching requirement